irazasyed/telegram-bot-sdk/docs/usage/commands.md

 By default, The SDK registers a Help Command in Laravel, But you can either choose to disable it by simply commenting out the HelpCommand line/removing it completely or Replace it with your own Help Command.

-You can also register commands on-fly using the same `addCommand()` method like above in Standalone example.
+You can also register/un-register commands on-fly using the same `addCommand()` or `removeCommand()` methods like above in Standalone example.

 Example: